-You have three ways to find out:
+You have two ways to find out:

-- 1. Check the most recent Drug List we sent you in the mail or provided electronically. - 2.
-Visit the plan's website www.anthem.com/ca. The Drug List on the website is always the most current. - 3.
-Call Member Services to find out if a particular drug is on your plan's Drug List or to ask for a copy of the list.
+- 1. Visit the plan's website www.anthem.com/ca. The Drug List on the website is always the most current. - 2.
+Call Pharmacy Member Services to find out if a particular drug is on your plan's Drug List or to ask for a copy of the list.
 Phone numbers for Member Services are printed on the back cover of this booklet.